super-chao1997/Cerebrum/README.md

 #### Implement the Run Method

-Finally, implement the run method to execute your agent's workflow:
+Finally, implement the run method to execute your agent's workflow and you need to put this function inside your agent class.

 ```python
 def run(self):